-Auto Loan Calculator by State in the USA
+Auto Loan Calculator with Tax & Fees by State

 How is tax calculated?

 Four states charge tax on the full sale price plus the documentation fee, while the rest give credit for trade-in values or factory rebates.